10 most common freight shipping questions.

-- LTL: Rates are largely dependent on the freight class.
+- LTL: LTL rates are largely dependent on the freight class.
 Other fees are typically applied for additional services and actions like delivery appointments and liftgate services.

-- Truckload: The common determination is an amount per-mile which may or may not be inclusive of the fuel surcharge.
+- Truckload: For truckload rates, the common determination is an amount per-mile which may or may not be inclusive of the fuel surcharge.
 Further charges may be added for things like detention and driver assistance.

-- Flatbed: Rates are based on the type of equipment, mileage and total weight of the shipment.
+- Flatbed: Flatbed rates are based on the type of equipment, mileage and total weight of the shipment.
 If there is oversized freight onboard, extra charges may apply and additional transit time could be necessary.

 Q: What is an NMFC number?